Search This Site

 • Last, if you are not overclocking your system, then don't worry about getting an aftermarket heat sink, the stock one will work just fine, and save you $70.00

 One Final Note: Prices on computer components are changing all the time.
-Always shop multiple sites to find the best price.
+As you build gaming pc, always shop multiple sites to find the best price.

 Return to Computer Components Overview from Gaming Computers